 “It’s no secret that the police are stretched and officers are tied up with paperwork instead of being able to patrol the streets,” says Shulem.
 “Even before the cuts, Shomrim has been a simple addition to the police.
 We have been brought up locally, live locally, work locally and drive up and down these streets every day.
 We know the regular faces – the goodies and the baddies.”

-With 22 patrolmen, the organisation has almost as many people on the ground in the area at any one time as the Met, who typically have between 24 to 30 officers on the response team for the whole borough.
-Shomrim’s close links to the community also mean they can utilise resources, such as private CCTV, that take the police much longer to access.
+With 22 patrolmen, the organization has almost as many people on the ground in the area at any one time as the Met, who typically have between 24 to 30 officers on the response team for the whole borough.
+Shomrim’s close links to the community also mean they can utilize resources, such as private CCTV, that take the police much longer to access.

 Shomrim members at training session in Stoke Newington Police Station.
 (Photo via)